DotA 2 Accessibility Report

 Play Without Hearing: No audio cues are necessary to play the game well.

-DotA 2 has 3 accessibility features for Communication which deal with how you can communicate with other players in the game and what options are available to customise and control this interaction.
+We've documented 3 accessibility features for Communication in DotA 2 which deal with how you can communicate with other players in the game and what options are available to customise and control this interaction.

 Text Chat: Chat to other players by typing text.